mkozarik-praha/EasySigner/README.md

    ```
    xattr -cr "/Applications/EasySigner.app"
    ```
+4. If none of the above helps, follow the full step-by-step guide (see below) — it includes a local ad-hoc signing procedure that resolves the remaining cases

 The app is not yet notarized by Apple — these warnings are expected.
 Notarization is planned (see Roadmap).